jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

     for entry in tqdm(data):

         # The structure is in the atoms field as a dictionary.
 We pull this data
-        # out and convert it to a pymatgen Structure object.
+        # out and convert it to a toolkit Structure object.
+Note, this class
+        # is currently a subclass of pymatgen.Structure, so it supports reading
+        # from different file formats (like CIF or POSCAR) as well.
         structure = Structure(
             lattice=entry["atoms"]["lattice_mat"],
             species=entry["atoms"]["elements"],